The Vindys: 2023–present: ESPN anthem, Pat Benatar tours

 The title track of Bugs is featured on the soundtrack of the 2024 horror film Last Night at Terrace Lanes, and the video, directed by Peter-John Campbell, was selected as a featured short at the 2023 Tribeca Film Festival.

 The band collaborated with the Worthington Chamber Orchestra in November 2023, and with the Youngstown Symphony Orchestra in April 2024.

 On May 30, 2024 the Vindys premiered the single "Elton Glasses Baby" live on Fox 7 Austin before its June 28 release.
 On March 21, 2025, they released the single "Electric."
 But they delayed a planned spring 2024 album release for an understandable reason: to focus on tour dates with Pat Benatar and Neil Giraldo.
 After numerous appearances with the pair in 2024, the collaboration continued when the classic-rock legends engaged the Vindys to be their opening act on a 26-city spring 2025 North American tour.

+On July 23, 2026, the band performed before over 10,000 Scouts, Scouters, Staff, and Guests at the 2026 National Scout Jamboree (Scouting America) Opening Ceremonies at Summit Bechtel Reserve in Glen Jean, West Virginia.